All the questions you’ve ever had about that tiny phone chip, answered.

 Your phone is important.
 Seriously, we get it.

 It’s how you chat to your friends and make fun of your mum.
 It’s the reason you remember every single person’s birthday.
-It’s your portable camera (which you should probably use to take beautiful pictures rather than obscenely close-up under-chin selfies).
+It’s your portable camera.
 These days it can even be a handy replacement for a printed-out ticket or debit card.

 But, have you ever stopped to think that it’s actually the SIM card hiding inside that makes all the good stuff possible?